-With over 30,000 people, Budapest has the largest Chinese community in Central Europe.
-Most of them came to Hungary between 1989 and 1992, when economic opportunities were widespread in post-communist Hungary and they were admitted to the country visa-free.
-They were unskilled but hard-working people from villages and small towns in Eastern China—mainly Zhejiang and Fujian provinces—looking for a better life in Europe.
+With over 30,000 people, Budapest is home to the largest Chinese community in Central Europe.
+Most Chinese people arrived between 1989 and 1992, at a time when they were admitted visa-free to Hungary, where economic opportunities were widespread post-Communism.
+These newcomers were unskilled, but hard-working people hailing from villages and small towns in Eastern China—mainly Zhejiang and Fujian provinces—looking for a better life in Europe.

-Initially, Chinese people established markets on the outskirts of Budapest and were selling cheap, imported Chinese goods, mostly clothing.
-Over time, some of them have become spectacularly wealthy, but the majority is still toiling away from dawn to dusk.
+Initially, Chinese people organized markets on the outskirts of Budapest, selling cheap, imported Chinese goods, mostly clothing.
+Over time, some of them have become spectacularly wealthy, but the majority are still toiling away from dawn to dusk.
 At the peak in the 1990s, the Hungarian Chinese community amounted to almost 50,000 people, but many have since moved on to Western Europe, or returned to their hometowns in China, which had been drastically transformed in the meantime.

 Monori Center, aka Chinatown Budapest

 Budapest's Chinatown, also known as Monori Center, is situated in Kőbánya, a bit outside the city center.
-Hundreds of wholesale businesses spread across an area of 80,000 sqm here.
-While most stores specialize in exporting clothes to other Central European countries, many places cater to the local Chinese community.
-There's everything from Chinese grocery stores to traditional Chinese medical centers, churches, massage and hair salons, pastry shops, and even two Chinese-language newspapers that feature both Chinese and local Hungarian news stories.
-And there are many restaurants of course.
+Hundreds of wholesalers spread across an area of 80,000 sqm here, exporting clothing to other Central European countries.
+But there are also stores that cater to the local Chinese community, including Chinese grocery stores, traditional Chinese medical centers, churches, massage and hair salons, pastry shops, and even two Chinese-language newspapers that feature both Chinese and local news stories.
+And there are plenty of restaurants.

-Monori Center is where Budapest's best and most authentic Chinese restaurants congregate.
-Be it fancy Sichuan-food, a no-frills dumpling shop, seafood, a neighborhood restaurant, or a classic Chinese breakfast spot, you will find them all here.
-Given that over 90% of customers at these restaurants are Chinese people, the dishes are very comparable to those found in China—there's even a local Chinese farmer outside of Budapest who grows Chinese vegetables in a greenhouse.
+In fact, Monori Center is where Budapest's best and most authentic Chinese restaurants congregate.
+Be it fancy Sichuan-food, a no-frills dumpling shop, seafood, a neighborhood restaurant, or a classic Chinese breakfast joint, you will find them all here.
+Given that almost all customers are local Chinese people, the dishes are comparable to those found in China—there's even a local Chinese farmer outside Budapest who grows Chinese vegetables in a greenhouse.

-Monori Center, however, isn't your typical Chinatown.
-It's not teeming with lively street food vendors nor is it packed with pagoda-shaped buildings.
-Instead, it's a quiet commercial town; if it weren't for the Chinese signs above the storefronts you could mistaken it for a sleepy outlet mall.
-But while it offers less of a spectacle, Monori Center's diversity and depth of food options could rival most Chinatowns around the world.
+Note, however, that this isn't your typical Chinatown.
+Instead of a bustling Chinese market complete with lively street food vendors and pagoda-shaped buildings, Monori Center is a quiet commercial town; if it weren't for the Chinese signs above the storefronts, you could mistaken it for a sleepy outlet mall.
+But while it offers less of a spectacle, the area's diversity and depth of food options could rival most Chinatowns around the world.

-There is another area, not too far from Monori Center, where many Chinese business operate: Józsefvárosi Piac/Euro Square.
-Here, a seemingly endless row of abandoned, pre-war industrial buildings are now home to Chinese and Vietnamese vendors.
-This chaotic space feels like a bustling Asian marketplace, with plenty of excellent hole-in-the-wall eateries buried deep inside (sit-down restaurants are mainly in Monori Center).
+There is another area near Monori Center where many Chinese businesses operate: Józsefvárosi Piac/Euro Square.
+Here, a seemingly endless row of decrepit, industrial buildings are now home to Chinese and Vietnamese vendors.
+This chaotic space feels more like a classic Asian market, with plenty of excellent hole-in-the-wall eateries buried deep inside (the sit-down restaurants are mainly in Monori Center).
 Few people speak English or Hungarian here, so follow your nose and good things will come your way.
-Józsefvárosi Piac/Euro Square is somewhat closer to the city center and along the same tram (#28) and bus (#9) lines as Monori Center.
+Józsefvárosi Piac/Euro Square is a bit closer to the city center and along the same tram (#28) and bus (#9) lines as Monori Center.

 I highly recommend visiting Budapest’s Chinatowns.
-In addition to the excellent Chinese food options, you will appreciate Budapest’s cultural and ethnic diversity that even most locals are unaware of.
+Apart from excellent Chinese food, you will appreciate Budapest’s cultural and ethnic diversity that even most locals are unaware of.

 Where To Eat, What To Eat?

-Budapest's downtown is swarming with low-priced Chinese takeouts that serve toned-down flavors adjusted to meet local preferences.
+Budapest's downtown is swarming with low-priced Chinese takeouts that serve toned-down food adjusted to meet local preferences.
 For the best Chinese restaurants, however, head out to Monori Center.

-Although a landlocked country like Hungary isn’t exactly a seafood chef’s dream, Budapest currently has two outstanding Chinese restaurants specializing in steamed lobsters, crabs, and other treasures of the ocean (Milky Way and Yanjiang Nan Restaurant).
-Both of them are owned by families from Wenzhou, the coastal Chinese city in Zheijiang province.
-The only downside is the prices, which make these native flavors out of reach for much of the Chinese community (Hungarian patrons are few and far between).
+Although a landlocked country like Hungary isn’t exactly a seafood chef’s dream, Budapest currently has two standout Chinese restaurants specializing in steamed lobsters, crabs, and other treasures of the ocean: Milky Way and Yanjiang Nan Restaurant, both of them owned by families from Wenzhou, the coastal Chinese city in Zheijiang province.
+The only downside is the steep price points, which put these native flavors out of reach for much of the Chinese community (Hungarian patrons are few and far between).

-Monori Center Hong Kong Büfé and HeHe serve classic Chinese breakfast foods including deep-fried dough sticks (youtiao), a type of rice porridge (congee), steamed buns (baozi), scallion pancakes (cong you bing), and the popular sweetened soybean milk.
+If you're curious what Chinese breakfast is like, both Monori Center Hong Kong Büfé and HeHe serve classic Chinese morning foods, including deep-fried dough sticks (youtiao), a type of rice porridge (congee), steamed buns (baozi), scallion pancakes (cong you bing), and the popular sweetened soybean milk.